-There are approximately four miles of trails on the 192 acre property of the Bidwell House Museum.
-Trails are generally easy to moderate, with lengths between 1/10 mile and loops up to 3 miles, and can be enjoyed free of charge for hiking, historic interpretation, passive recreation, nature viewing, and cross country skiing or snowshoeing.
-We are currently in the process of laying out several new trails: information about that can be found on our Forest Stewardship page HERE.
+There are approximately six miles of trails on the 190+ acre property of the Bidwell House Museum.
+Trails are generally easy to moderate, and the six miles of trails on the property can be combined to form loops from 1/2 mile to over 3 miles.
+They can be enjoyed free of charge for hiking, historic interpretation, passive recreation, nature viewing, cross country skiing, or snowshoeing.

 The property is open year-round during daylight hours.